 Alcohol by volume:

-Skillfully told narratives stimulate the imagination and appeal to emotions.
-They intrigue, engage and are memorable.
-This is how marketers storytelling fulfills the sales tasks.
+Skillfully told narratives stimulate imagination and appeal to emotions.
+They intrigue, engage, and leave a lasting impression.
+In this way, marketing storytelling fulfills sales objectives.

-It seems you have to be Charles Tobias himself: a US Marine Corps fighter pilot serving in Vietnam, shot down in Laos; owner of a technology company from Silicon Valley, a multi-millionaire; a sailor taking onboard a chimpanzee, a cheetah and a BBC crew.
-Then pull a few strings and with the support of US Marine Corps Arthur Hanson, just persuade Second Sea Admiral Lord Sir Gordon Tait.
+To accomplish such an extraordinary feat, one would need to embody the characteristics of Charles Tobias: a US Marine Corps fighter pilot serving in Vietnam, shot down in Laos; owner of a technology company from Silicon Valley, a multi-millionaire; a seasoned sailor, daring enough to bring a chimpanzee, a cheetah, and a crew from BBC on board.
+Moreover, forging significant connections and enlisting the support of US Marine Corps Major General Arthur Hanson would be of paramount importance in persuading Admiral Second Sea Lord Sir Gordon Tate.
 Think big, as they say.